 Cleveland Clinic serves the community by providing uncompensated health care to those in need, engaging in a broad range of medical, research, education and training programs, and supporting community health initiatives.
-In 2012, our community benefit contribution totaled $754.2 million, including $154.6 million in Financial Assistance (formerly recorded as Charity Care).
+In 2013, our community benefit contribution totaled $652.7 million, including $169.8 million in Financial Assistance.

 Includes all health system operations in Ohio, Florida and Nevada